Forecasting-for-Social-Good/Forecasting_Book_Club/code of conduct.md

 ### Contact us

-Community administrators can be reached by emailing: `f4socialg@gmail.com`
+Community administrators can be reached by emailing: `rostami-tabarb@cardiff.ac.uk`

 ### License